jarviscanada/jarvis_data_eng_MichaelUzoegwu/linux_sql/README.md

 # Linux Cluster Monitoring Agent

 ## Introduction
-The **Linux Cluster Administration (LCA)** team at Jarvis manages a Linux cluster of 10 nodes.
-This project aims to help this team  collect hardware  specifications and usage data of each node.
+The Linux Cluster Administration (LCA) team at Jarvis manages a Linux cluster of 10 nodes.
+This project aims to help the team collect hardware specifications and usage data of each node.

-Hardware and usage data are collected using two respective **Bash** scripts.
-This data is then persisted into a **PostgreSQL** database running in a **Docker** container.
+Hardware and usage data are collected using two respective Bash scripts.
+This data is then persisted into a PostgreSQL database running in a Docker container.

 ## Setup
 ```python